setanarut/coll/README.md

 - [x] ray-tilemap
 - [x] aabb-tilemap

+## Examples

+1. Clone this repository
+2. In the terminal, change to the examples directory `cd examples`
+3. Run a folder with `go run ./foldername`.
+Example: `go run ./aabb_aabb_sweep1 `

 ## Credits

 Most of these collision checks were adapted from existing open source repos: